 Treatment Of Little League Elbow: 3 Expert Tips

-In today’s blog, Dr. Tyler White of Gestalt Performance provides three of the most common pitching mechanic flaws leading to elbow injury.
-In the next five minutes, you will learn how these three throwing patterns cause an elbow injury.
+In today’s blog, Dr. Tyler White of Gestalt Performance provides three of the most common pitching mechanic flaws that lead to elbow injury.
+In the next five minutes, you will learn how these three throwing patterns cause elbow injuries.

 The 3 Most Common Movement Flaws in Throwing Athletes